 STEM Camps for Girls at University at Buffalo

-STEM Camps This weeklong experience for 8-12 year olds creates a special community of fun and learning.
-Our STEM camps in Buffalo are held from 8am-4pm Monday through Friday at University at Buffalo's campus in college classrooms, students are guided by an adult instructor through daily activities.
+2020 STEM Camps This weeklong experience for 8-12 year olds creates a special community of joy and learning.
+Our STEM camps in Buffalo are held from 8am-4pm Monday through Friday at University at Buffalo.
+On campus in college classrooms, students are guided by an adult instructor through daily activities exploring science and technology.
 We maintain a 10:1 student/teacher ratio for safety and to optimize learning new skills with new friends.

 Want to make a video game?
 A music video?
 A cartoon?
 Students can bring their imaginations to life with Scratch coding!